Clyde-Goodall/Uptimer/README.md

 # Uptimer
-Python network uptime/outage logger
+ Python network tool for outage detection

 ## Why?
  I want a tangible, visual representation of how often my connection goes out every day.
 Works for any connection, and will yield a CSV file as a log.

 ## Usage
- simply run
+ Simply run
  `python tray.py`

  I will be releasing it as a standalone in the future, however.